openpassphrase/opp/docs/source/wishlist.rst

 Continuous Integration
 ----------------------

-If you are knowledgeable in setting up CI, using GitHub webhooks and statuses, and integrating 3rd party tools such as Jenkins, Gerrit and others, then OpenPassPhrase desperately needs you.
-If, on top of that, you can donate or help procure an inexpensive platform for running CI, then you are a true godsend and the open source community will send all kinds of good karma your way!
+We are always looking to improve our flows: code reviews, CI, etc. If you are knowledgeable in setting up CI, using GitHub webhooks and statuses, and integrating 3rd party tools such as Jenkins, Gerrit and others, your contribution and expertise would be very valuable and appreciated.

 UI
 --